gideonshaked/eecs398-final-project-power-outages/index.md

 - **Advantages:** The coefficient of determination provides a normalized measure of fit, ranging from 0 (no explanatory power) to 1 (perfect prediction).
 It complements RMSE by showing how well the model captures overall variance rather than just minimizing error.

 Together, RMSE and the coefficient of determination offer a comprehensive view of model performance, with one emphasizing prediction error magnitude, and the other explaining variance captured.

+#### Absolute Error

+Absolute Error measures the magnitude of the difference between the predicted and actual values for each individual prediction:

+$$
+\text{Absolute Error}_i = |\hat{y}_i - y_i|
+$$

+- **Advantages:** It offers a direct, interpretable measure of model accuracy for each sample, without amplifying large errors.
+This makes it well-suited for visualizing performance over time or across conditions, especially when highlighting when and where predictions deviate most.

+We are going to visualize absolute error as a function of time, in order to directly see model performance as a function of year and time-of-year.

 ## Baseline Model